-3D Secure benefits cardholders and merchants by providing an additional layer of verification.
-During the checkout process, a lookup is performed to determine if the cardholder is enrolled in 3D Secure, the issuing bank will decide whether the cardholder's identity can be verified using data supplied regarding the cardholder and their device, or if an additional authentication process is necessary.
-If additional authentication is necessary, the Braintree SDK will display a web page provided by the card issuer.
-This page will verify the cardholder’s identity via SMS one-time passcode, the issuing bank's mobile app, biometric methods, or other means.
+3D Secure benefits cardholders and merchants by providing an additional layer of authentication.
+During the checkout process, if the cardholder is enrolled in 3D Secure, the issuing bank will decide whether the cardholder's identity can be verified using data supplied regarding the cardholder and their device, or if an additional authentication process is necessary.
+If additional authentication is necessary, the Braintree SDK will begin a process provided by the issuing bank to verify the cardholder’s identity via SMS one-time passcode, the issuing bank's mobile app, biometric methods, or other means.
 Learn more about 3D Secure processing in our support article.

-In addition to helping fight fraudulent card use, 3D Secure can shift liability for chargebacks due to fraud from the merchant to the card issuer.
-For example, if the card issuer does not participate in 3D Secure but the card brand supports this extra protection (i.e. Visa or Mastercard), the liability will shift to the card issuer.
+In addition to helping fight fraudulent card use, 3D Secure can shift liability for fraud-related chargebacks from the merchant to the card issuer.
+For example, if the issuer does not participate in 3D Secure but the card brand supports this extra protection (i.e. Visa or Mastercard), the liability for fraud-related chargebacks will shift to the issuer.